"We no dey carry last": Nigerian aunties rock aso-ebi in UK for Queen's burial

-- Queen Elizabeth’s death and burial has continued to cause a buzz on Nigerian social media space
+- Queen Elizabeth’s death and burial have continued to cause a buzz on the Nigerian social media space

 - Just recently, photos made the rounds of Nigerian aunties rocking beautiful aso-ebi for the British monarch’s burial